In June each year Trooping the Colour, also known as 'The King's Birthday Parade', takes place on Horse Guards Parade in London.

 Trooping The Colour commences on Horse Guards Parade at 10:00 and ends at 12:25.

-Timings for the Reviews are the same as those for the King's Birthday Parade, with the exception of the presence of Her Majesty the King, the Gun Salute and Fly Past.
+Timings for the Reviews are the same as those for the King's Birthday Parade, with the exception of the presence of His Majesty the King, the Gun Salute and Fly Past.

 Follow us on Facebook for the latest updates, pictures videos and much more...

-Tickets for the Major General's and Colonel's Reviews will go on sale in March 2023
+Tickets for the Major General's and Colonel's Reviews go on sale in 2024

-Applications to enter the ballot for tickets to The King's Birthday Parade can be submitted in March 2023
+Applications to enter the ballot for tickets to The King's Birthday Parade can be submitted in 2024 (Date ballot opens to be announced).

 Go to kbp.army.mod.uk to purchase tickets for the Colonel's Review and the Major General's Review or to enter the ballot for Trooping the Colour (King's Birthday Parade)

-The Major General Commanding the Household Division, Major General C. J. Ghika CBE, will take the salute.
+The Major General Commanding the Household Division, Major General James Bowder OBE, will take the salute.

 Tickets Prices, to be confirmed, are:

-HRH The Prince of Wales will take the salute
+HRH The Princess of Wales will take the salute

 Tickets Prices, to be confirmed, are: